 The CyberGhost VPN team has been working for years to help protect the privacy of Internet users around the world.
 More than 10 million people have used the VPN service.
-CybeGhost is based in Romania and has hundreds of servers located spread across 29 countries.
-CyberGhost 6 promises to be 30% faster and use 80% less resources.
+CybeGhost is based in Romania and has thousands of servers spread across 88 countries.
+CyberGhost 8 adds support for WreGuard which means even faster connections.
 Today we’re going to put their new client software to the test and see just how well it performs.

 VPN Server Locations

 CyberGhost has grown their network by leaps and bounds over the years.
 They now manage over 6,600 servers in 110 locations spread across 88 countries.
 That’s a huge network footprint that gives you access to servers in just about every corner of the globe.
 Here is a full list of countries that CyberGhost hosts servers in: